 The museum features beautiful display cabinets that currently house 11 veterans personal collections -- which are on loan or have been donated to the museum -- including a Medal of Honor Recipient.

 In the atrium of City Hall, a display case houses memorabilia honoring U.S. Rep. John D. Dingell, 2nd Lt.
 U.S. Army.
-Congressman Dingell is the longest-serving member of the U.S. House of Representatives.
+Former Congressman Dingell is currently the longest-serving member of the U.S. House of Representatives.

 Many other military-related items are on display in the museum throughout the year.
 Displays will change over time to honor new arrivals.